Realms cannot be affected by spells or abilities controlled by an opponent. Players cannot draw cards

 Decks can sometimes grow to thousands of cards.
-During a game I use 50-70 cards for each color to use during
+During a game I pull 30 cards for each color to use

 Players can look at each card as they draw their opening hands.